-I have been a Photographer for over 22 years, and have traveled extensively.
+I have been a Photographer for over 22 years, and have travelled extensively.
 My style tends to vary from project to project.
 I love experimenting and trying out new ideas.

 Why do I do what I do?

 I’ve pondered that for years.
-Maybe inspiration came from my childhood superhero or my love for just creating and building things.
+Maybe inspiration came from my childhood love for just creating and building things.
 We moved around a lot when I was a kid; almost every year.
 Back in my school years, I was never the best academic.
 My head was always in the clouds.
-I loved comic books; art, technology and anything I wasn’t interested in getting pushed aside.
+I loved comic books; art, and technology.
+I would always try to find a way to combine them; Photography helped me bridge them together.

 When I turned 16 years of age I was lucky enough to start a co-op for a modeling agency to learn about Photography.
 In my head, it was the best opportunity to avoid school and still graduate.
 My School didn’t have a Photography department so I went in blind, not knowing what to expect.